UP is designed around 53 principles. Many overlap so consider this a casual taxonomy.

 You can only learn so much on your own.
 With a team you have more brainpower scanning the world to discover new and better ways to help you achieve your goals.

 Everyone learns differently.
 Determine how you best learn (and remember) and then customize your lessons directly for you.
-No friction, no waste.
+Eliminate friction and waste.

 Just In Time Learning